AdobeDocs/experience-platform.en/help/identity-service/identity-settings/overview.md

 * [Identity Service and Real-Time Customer Profile](identity-and-profile.md)
 * [Identity linking logic](./identity-linking-logic.md)

-With Adobe Experience Platform Identity Service and Real-Time Customer Profile, it is easy to assume that your data is ingested perfectly, resulting in all merged profiles representing a single individual person (represented by a person identifier, such as CRM ID).
-However, there are possible scenarios where certain data could try to merge multiple profiles into a single profile ("profile collapse").
-This feature is designed to prevent these unwanted merges, which could prevent accurate personalization to users.
+With Adobe Experience Platform Identity Service and Real-Time Customer Profile, it is easy to assume that your data is ingested perfectly and that all merged profiles represent a single individual person through a person identifier, such as a CRM ID.
+However, there are possible scenarios where certain data could try to merge multiple disparate profiles into a single profile ("profile collapse").
+To prevent these unwanted merges, you can use configurations provided through identity graph linking rules and allow for accurate personalization for your users.

 ## Example scenarios where profile collapse could happen

-* Shared device: Shared device refers to devices that are used by more than one individual.
+* **Shared device**: Shared device refers to devices that are used by more than one individual.
 Examples of a shared device include tablets, library computers, and kiosks.
-* Bad email / phone numbers: End-users registering invalid contact information, such as "test<span>@test.com", "+1-111-111-1111"
+* **Bad email and phone numbers**: Bad email and phone numbers refer to end-users registering invalid contact information, such as "test<span>@test.com" for email, and "+1-111-111-1111" for phone number.
-* Erroneous/'bad' identity values: Non-unique identity values that could merge CRMIDs, such as an identity with an IDFA namespace with identity value "user_null" (IDFA identity values should have 36 characters - 32 alphanumeric characters and four hyphens), or phone namespace with identity value "not-specified" (phone numbers should not have any alphabet characters).
+* **Erroneous or bad identity values**: Erroneous or bad identity values refer to non-unique identity values that could merge CRM IDs.
+For example, while IDFA's are required to have 36 characters (32 alphanumeric characters and four hyphens), there are scenarios where an IDFA with an identity value of "user_null" can get ingested.
+Similarly, phone numbers only support numerical characters, but a phone namespace with an identity value of "not-specified" may get ingested.

 ## Identity graph linking rules objectives

 With Identity graph linking rules you can:

-* Configure limits to prevent two person identifiers from merging into one identity graph, so that a single identity graph only represents a single person.
+* Configure limits to prevent two disparate person identifiers from merging into one identity graph, so that a single identity graph only represents a single person.
   * The limits that you configure are then enforced by identity optimization algorithm.
 * Configure priorities to associate online events conducted by the authenticated individual to a given user.

 ### Limits

-Namespace limits define the maximum number of identities that can exist in a graph from a given namespace.
+You can use namespace limits to define the maximum number of identities that can exist in a graph based on a given namespace.
+For example, you can set your graph to have a maximum of just one identity with a CRM ID namespace, thus preventing the merging of two disparate person identifiers within the same graph.

-* Customers will define whether a limit is needed for each namespace.
-* If a limit is not configured, this could result in unwanted graph merges, such as 2 identities with a CRM ID namespace in a graph.
+* If a limit is not configured, this could result in unwanted graph merges, such as two identities with a CRM ID namespace in a graph.
-* If a limit is not configured, the graph can add as many namespaces as needed as long as the graph is within the guardrails (50 identities/graph)
+* If a limit is not configured, the graph can add as many namespaces as needed as long as the graph is within the guardrails (50 identities/graph).
-* If a limit is configured, then the identity optimization algorithm (see below) will ensure that the limit is honored.
+* If a limit is configured, then the identity optimization algorithm will ensure that the limit is enforced.

 ### Identity optimization algorithm

-* The identity optimization algorithm is a rule that ensures that the limits are honored.
-* The algorithm honors the most recent links and removes the oldest links to make sure that a given identity graph stays within the limits that you have defined.
+The identity optimization algorithm is a rule that ensures that the limits are enforced.
+The algorithm honors the most recent links and removes the oldest links to make sure that a given graph stays within the limits that you have defined.

 The following is a list of implications of the algorithm on associating anonymous events to known identifiers: